fgauna12/fgauna12.github.io/_posts/2020-01-18-ci-cd-for-net-framework-web-jobs.md

 ### The tasks

-First build the solution with the following MSBuild arguments.
+First, build the solution with the following MSBuild arguments.
 They should be the same you would use to create a Web Deploy package for traditional Windows-based App Service deployments

 ```yaml
 - task: VSBuild@1